Gas Mixture Flammability Calculator

 Run the Dilution Analysis

-Open the dilution panel and drag the slider to see what happens when air mixes into your atmosphere.
-If the mixture is above UEL, this shows the exact dilution range where it passes through the flammable zone.
-This is the feature you show your boss.
+Open the dilution panel and drag the slider to screen what can happen when air mixes into your atmosphere.
+If the mixture is above UEL, the model highlights a possible flammable transition range under the local assumptions.

 Built For

-- Confined space entry pre-planning: verify gas readings against LEL/UEL before entry under OSHA 1910.146
+- Confined space entry pre-planning: compare gas readings against local LEL/UEL screening before formal OSHA 1910.146 permit review

 - Digester and landfill gas monitoring: understand biogas mixture flammability with CO2 dilution

-- Tank and vessel purging verification: confirm atmosphere is below MOC or below LEL after N2 purge
+- Tank and vessel purging planning: screen whether a modeled atmosphere is below MOC or below LEL before instrumented verification

 - Incident investigation: reconstruct atmospheric conditions at the time of an ignition event